How to Select the Best Slurry Pump

 Power & Size

-A slurry pumps application will decide its appropriate power needs and the resulting size.
-To offer optimal longevity while still effectively pumping abrasive liquids, the ideal operational speed for slurry pumps is typically between 900 and 1,200 RPM.
-Working at slower speeds avoids the wear similar to sandblasting that occurs when the RPM rate exceeds that range.
+The application of a slurry pump determines its power needs and size.
+The ideal operational speed for slurry pumps typically ranges from 900 to 1,200 RPM to optimize longevity and efficiency.
+Operating at slower speeds avoids excessive wear, similar to sandblasting, that occurs when RPM exceeds this range.

 What Industries Use Slurry Pumps?